kyma-project/telemetry-manager/docs/user/04-metrics.md

            value: https://backend.example.com:4317
    ```

    This configures the underlying OTel Collector of the gateway with a pipeline for metrics.
 The receiver of the pipeline will be of the OTLP type and be accessible using the `telemetry-otlp-metrics` service.
-As an exporter, an `otlp` or an `otlphttp` exporter is used, dependent on the configured protocol.
+As an exporter, an `otlp` or an `otlphttp` exporter is used, depending on the configured protocol.

 2. To create the instance, apply the resource file in your cluster:
     ```bash